Changes to funerals

 To allow our bereavement team to facilitate funerals and services in these difficult circumstances we have made some necessary changes to funeral services.

 - Anyone with COVID-19 symptoms, in a high-risk group or is self-isolating, should not attend but anyone in either of these groups intending to join a service MUST inform the funeral director.

-Our Hither Green crematorium has a webcam service.
+Hither Green crematorium has a webcam service.
 Whilst no substitute for a traditional funeral, this currently allows for a celebrant or minister to conduct a service with a eulogy and music selected by the families with the funeral director.
 Your funeral director can advise and assist you when making arrangements for a webcam.

 Burying or cremating people according to their faith

 We are aware of how distressing the death of a loved one is, particularly in these circumstances.
 We will always be mindful of this duty and do our best to respect the wishes of the deceased and their religion or beliefs.
 Sadly however, given the possible increase in the number of deaths, it may not be possible to achieve this.